 A two-pronged strategy

-These two complimentary efforts will address key challenges facing government and industry decision makers, including vehicle use, traffic congestion, air pollution, energy use, and the equity gap between mobility haves and have-nots
+The newly-established 3 Revolutions Future Mobility Program includes a two-part strategy to build strong capabilities in rigorous research and policy outreach and engagement.
+These two complimentary efforts will address key challenges facing government and industry decision makers, including vehicle use, traffic congestion, air pollution, energy use, and the equity gap between mobility haves and have-nots.

 Research activities of the 3 Revolutions Future Mobility Program include:

-Data collection and analysis of behavioral and attitudinal data on shared mobility, the adoption of electric vehicles and of connected and automated vehicles;
+- Data collection and analysis of behavioral and attitudinal data on shared mobility, the adoption of electric vehicles and of connected and automated vehicles;

-Forecasting and simulation models to predict impacts on activity participation, travel patterns, vehicle ownership, and vehicle miles traveled;
+- Forecasting and simulation models to predict impacts on activity participation, travel patterns, vehicle ownership, and vehicle miles traveled;

-Behavioral experiments to understand the impacts of the adoption of new transportation technologies, under varying conditions;
+- Behavioral experiments to understand the impacts of the adoption of new transportation technologies, under varying conditions;

-Policy analysis and simulation of future transportation scenarios; and
+- Policy analysis and simulation of future transportation scenarios; and

-Analysis of environmental, economic and equity impacts of emerging transportation trends and evolving lifestyles.
+- Analysis of environmental, economic and equity impacts of emerging transportation trends and evolving lifestyles.